haddocking/haddocking.github.io/software/haddock2.4/tips/bioinformatics-prediction-mode.md

   feature: pages/banner_software.jpg
 ---

 The previous version of the HADDOCK server (2.2) had a dedicated interface with custom settings for use with bioinformatics predictions.
-In order to replicate those settings in the HADDOCK2.4 [submission interface](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"} changes manually the following parameters (needs Expert access level):
+In HADDOCK2.4 [submission interface](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"} this is presented as an option in Step 2 (needs Expert access level).
+When selecting this option the following changes will automatically be applied:

 In the **"Distance Restraints"** section:

-* _Number of partitions for random exclusion_ → **1.14285714286**
+* _Number of partitions for random exclusion_ → **1.1428**

 In the **"Sampling parameters"** section: